slune-org/intl-ts/doc/api.md

 Note that the message names _must not contain one of the keyword_ of the API.
 In order to prevent name collision, API methods and data begin with a $ character.

+## constructor(intl: Intl\<T>, preferences?: ReadonlyArray\<string>, createGenerics: boolean = true)

+Clone the given internationalization object with new preferences.
+In other words, this will create a new internationalization object with the same language map as the given one but new preferences.
+Calling this constructor will be faster than creating a new object based on the language map, because message methods will be copied instead of being recreated.

+## $changePreferences(preferences: ReadonlyArray\<string>, createGenerics: boolean = true): this

+Change the language preferences of this internationalization object.

 ## $withPreferences(preferences: ReadonlyArray\<string>, createGenerics: boolean = true): Intl\<T>

-Create a new internationalization object with the same language map as this one but new preferences.
+Deprecated.
+Use `new Intl(intl, preferences, createGenerics)` instead.

 ## $preferences: ReadonlyArray\<string>